 Determine if the current owner has priced his products/services correctly to take account of the fixed and variable costs of the business, as well as knowing what the market can afford to pay.

-Does the current location lend itself to passing traffic and walk in sales.
+Does the current location lend itself to passing traffic and walk-in sales?
 If not, a specific marketing campaign to raise awareness of the businesses location may be required.
-Has the suburb undergone any recent demographics change that may weaken the customer base.
-Or provide the potential to modify existing product lines and services to match the new potential customer base.
+Has the suburb undergone any recent demographics change that may weaken the customer base?
+Or has it provided the potential to modify existing product lines and services to match the new potential customer base?

 Inheriting current staff can be both a blessing and a curse.
 Current staff are best placed to keep the business running as seamlessly as possible as you get your head around the joys of owning a small business.